 It can be caused by inflammatory diseases such as diabetes, radiation treatment, cancer treatment, and even by an autoimmune disease that can cause pathology of a nerve or set of nerves that are away from the spine.

 Most people with numbness do not have diabetes which affects 10% of the population, or have had any of these diseases that are either inflammatory or caused by medical treatment.
 Diabetic neuropathy can occur in up to 50% of the diabetic population many years later and is due to the effects of too much glucose and its effect on both the small fibers of the nerves as well as the circulatory system.

 The term neuropathy is often broadly used to describe numbness or tingling and the most overlooked and common mechanism is actually musculoskeletal.

 Visiting your primary doctor regularly if you have any of these conditions is important, especially if your diabetes has been controlled medicinally or by an insulin pump.
 This can help reduce the incidence of diabetic neuropathy later in life.

-Since most people who have numbness, pain and tingling are not ill and do not have any disease, they should visit a specialist who has the training their medical providers do not have in the musculoskeletal system.
+Since most people who have numbness, pain, and tingling are not ill and do not have any disease, they should visit a specialist who has the training their medical providers do not have in the musculoskeletal system.
 Most people are unaware that their medical providers have minimal training in the musculoskeletal system.
-This drives up costs and as anyone who has been in the system already knows, they end up going from doctor to doctor and they are often given drugs that may relieve the condition, but does not resolve it.
+This drives up costs and as anyone who has been in the system already knows, they end up going from doctor to doctor, and they are often given drugs that may relieve the condition but do not resolve it.
 It is this mechanism that has resulted in the current opioid crisis.